France's vote ripples across Europe, markets, diplomacy

 Macron is an unabashed progressive who embraces globalization and championed startups and Uber-like car services as France's economy minister — angering taxi drivers and other workers who feel left behind.

-He has framed himself as a bulwark against Trump's protectionism — and he won an unusually high-profile endorsement this week from Barack Obama .
+He has framed himself as a bulwark against Trump's protectionism — and he won an unusually high-profile endorsement this week from former U.S. President Barack Obama.

-Even if Le Pen loses, however, she has proven that populism is a powerful force in France that could make it hard for Macron to accomplish his goals even if he wins the election.
-Many who plan to vote for Macron on Sunday see him as the lesser of evils as opposed to a
+Even if Le Pen loses, however, she has proven that populism is a powerful force in France that could make it hard for Macron to accomplish his goals even if he wins.
+Many who plan to vote for Macron on Sunday see him as the lesser of two evils as opposed to a

 ASSAD'S SYRIA AND PUTIN'S RUSSIA